msowin/GDAC-Capstone/README.md

 ## 2. PREPARE
   ### 2.1 - Data set
-  - This data is publically available on [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
+  This data is publically available on [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
 This data set contains 18 tables in CSV format, housing data from       30 users.
 The 30 eligible FitBit users consented to submission of personal tracker data.

+  Upon reviewing the tables, I found that the dailyActivitiesMerged table consists of combined data from dailyCaloriesMerged, dailyIntensitiesMerged, and dailyStepsMerged.
+With this in mind we can use the dailyActivitiesMerged table for our analysis and disregard these other tables.

+  In reviewing other tables such as heartrate_seconds_merged and weightLogInfoMerged, there were only 14 and 8 different IDs, and therefor not a large enough sample size to continue analysis.
+After this review I landed on 4 main tables for my analysis:
+  -  dailyActivity_merged
+  -  sleepDay_merged
+  -  hourlyIntensity_merged
+  -  hourlySteps_merged

   ### 2.2 - Does the data ROCCC?
   - Reliable - This data alone is not reliable, as the sample size of 30 users is not large enough to infer conclusions regarding the millions of smart fitness device users worldwide.
   - Original - This data is not original.
 It was supplied from a survey via Amazon Mechanical Turk, and not from FitBit themselves.
   - Comprehensive - This data is not comprehensive.
-It would be better if it contained more data from more users, including things like height and weight, to perform a more robust analysis.
+It would be better if it contained more data from more users to perform a more robust analysis.
   - Current - This data is not current.
 It was gathered over a 2 month period in the Spring of 2016.
   - Cited - This data is cited - it came from Amazon Mechanical Turk via survey.
+There are no privacy concerns as it is open source and the users consented to sharing their data.

   ### 2.3 Problems with the data
-  - The Central Limit Theorem's general role of n >= 30 is met here, however a larger sample size would be desirable.
-As mentioned, data is available for only 30 users over a 2 month period.
+  - The Central Limit Theorem's general role of n >= 30 is met here on the tables I chose, however a larger sample size would be desirable.
   - While reviewing the data, there are only 8 users who inputted data for weight.
 Of those 8 users, 5 inputted weight manually while 3 provided this data through some other device.
   - Overall this data presents problems in it being a final source of truth, but it could still provide insights that would beneficial to investigate further or even take under consideration.